GaurangMaheshwari4/Task_Tracker_CLI/README.md

 - Note: Python version used to develop this project is **3.11.4**.
 Adjust it, incase of any issues.

 1. **Install the required dependencies**:
-   - Change directory to src/dist using :
+   - Change directory to src/dist using : <br>
    ```
    cd src/dist
    ```
    - Install the `task_cli-0.1.0-py3-none-any.whl` file using `pip`.

    Run the following command in your terminal :
    ```
    pip install task_cli-0.1.0-py3-none-any.whl
    ```

 2. **Use the Task CLI**:
-    - Guide to use this CLI can be found using :
+    - Guide to use this CLI can be found using : <br>
     ```
     task-cli --help
     ```